 1) WHAT ABOUT lunch????///????

 Calm down, gentle friend.
-I promise I will feel you.
+I promise I will feed you on this one day in Denver itinerary.
 The Denver Art Museum and the Colorado State Capitol are located near each other.
 Unfortunately, they are not located near a lot of great restaurants.
-But I was clever and found a delicious Persian food stand called Shondiz within walking distance of both places.
+But I was clever and found a delicious food stand called Denver Doner within walking distance of both places.

 2) what’s the best object in the capitol?

 I’m a woman, so I’m biased, but I say it’s the “Women’s Gold” tapestry pictured above.
 This tapestry honors the women who have made Colorado the majestic state it is today.
 One of my favorite women in the tapestry is Clara Brown.
-She was born enslaved in Virginia.
-She was purchased by a plantation owner from Kentucky who freed her in his will.
+She was born enslaved in Virginia, but then she was purchased by a plantation owner from Kentucky who freed her in his will.